 The South Truckee Meadows (STM) area consists of a lower area that includes Hidden Valley, Longley/South Virginia, Double Diamond and STMGID East and an upper area which includes STMGID West and the Arrowcreek/Mt Rose/St James systems.
 From the Double Diamond area, the service area rises over 2000 feet in elevation, topping out at the Mt.
 Rose 3 tank which has an overflow elevation of about 6680 feet.
 Except for the Longley/South Virginia system, all STM water systems were formerly owned and operated by Washoe County.
 Historically, the Hidden Valley system was supplied with TMWA surface water; however, in 2007 a groundwater treatment plant was constructed by the County that became the primary source of supply to the area.
-After the merger of TMWA and County water systems in 2015, the treatment process was deactivated and the facility's effluent pumps used to deliver surface water to Hidden Valley.
+After the merger of TMWA and County water systems in 2015, the treatment process was deactivated and the facility's effluent pumps are used to deliver surface water to Hidden Valley.
 Historically, the Double Diamond and STMGID East systems were supplied with TMWA wholesale surface water, but the systems located on the upper Mt.
 Rose fan relied 100 percent on local groundwater supply.

-By 2020, the lower area shows an overall storage surplus of about 0.5 MG.
+By 2025, the lower area shows an overall storage surplus of about 0.5 MG.
 An apparent storage deficit in the Zolezzi tank is satisfied with alternative pumping capacity (generator) at the South Hills pump station.
-The lower area also has about 10 MGD of groundwater capacity.
+The lower area also has about 6.7 MGD of groundwater capacity.

-The upper area shows an overall storage surplus of about 1 MG in 2020.
+The upper area shows an overall storage surplus of about 1 MG in 2025.
 The upper zones are highly interconnected, but generally in a one-way direction via gravity flow through pressure regulating stations.
-There are minor storage deficits in the Arrowcreek 1 tank zone and in the Mt.
+Without considering alternative pumping capacity, there are minor storage deficits in the Arrowcreek 1 tank zone and in the Mt.
 Rose 1/4 tank zone depending on the fire storage requirements.
-A more significant storage deficit of about 0.8 MG will exist in the STMGID 4/5 zone.
-This deficit will be satisfied with alternative pumping capacity (generator) at the proposed (2020) STMGID conjunctive use pump station and pipeline in Arrowcreek Parkway.
+A more significant storage deficit of about 0.6 MG will exist in the STMGID 4/5 zone.
+However, this deficit is satisfied with alternative pumping capacity from the STMGID 6 Well (with a standby generator).